Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.13.
 Write a program that read a number and divide by two using shift operator 2.14.
 Write a program that read a number and multiply by two using shift operator 2.15.
-Write a program that read a number and multiply by five using shift operator
+Write a program that read a number and multiply by five using shift operator 2.16.
+Write a program that read a number and mod by four using bitwise AND 2.17.
+Write a program that read a number and mod by eight using bitwise AND